Second Orbán Government: Government responses to critics

-György Schöpflin — a former professor of politics at the School of Slavonic and East European Studies, University College London and currently member of the European Parliament for Fidesz — stated that the assertions of Kim Lane Scheppele on the blog, entitled The Conscience of a Liberal (Opinion Pages, The New York Times) "are teeming with misunderstandings, errors of fact, misreadings and ill-will."
-Analyzing the blog entry of the Princeton professor, Ferenc Kumin also stated that on the one hand it has conceptual errors, because its narrative is based on half-information, gained only from opposition sources.
-Typical example of this is the case of homelessness, which is of course not criminalised in Hungary.
-The amendment declares that "in order to preserve the public order, public safety, public health and cultural values" the government may prohibit living in the streets, but the same amendment also says that the government is to ensure the right to housing, and the government has invested a considerable amount in shelters in the interest of the homeless as well as the general public.
-These are not mentioned in the blog entry of Miss Scheppele.
-On the other hand, according to Mr. Kumin, the entry is full of factual mistakes as well, the worst of them is the question of the decisions of the previous Court, which are and will be valid – contrary to Miss Scheppele's text.
-Therefore, Mr. Kumin – quoting her other mistakes as well - concludes that the blog-entry did not meet the criteria of an objective analysis, and can be seen only as a political opinion.

 On 7 March, Deputy Prime Minister Tibor Navracsics sent a letter to the Secretary General of the Council of Europe Thorbjorn Jagland, to give some additional written explanations to the Proposal on the Fourth Amendment to Fundamental Law of Hungary.

 On the 8th of March, Minister of Foreign Affairs, János Martonyi sent letter to the Ministers of Foreign Affairs of EU-member states, in which he gave details on the text of the amendment.

 14 March, during a press conference in Brussels, Prime Minister Viktor Orbán said Budapest was ready to explain all the constitutional changes made by the Parliament.
 He also challenged critics to produce evidence of breaching the acquis communautaire or democratic principles.
 Rebuking the treatment of the EU, namely that Brussels asked the government to halt the process a day before the vote, he emphasized that Hungary's parliament had not enacted any law that restricts the Constitutional Court from assessing laws and their provisions.
 He also declared his government open to discussion.

 In response to the Tavares-report, several members of the European Parliament declared, that it is the European left that criticizes the Hungarian Fundamental Law.